Penn State Launches 'Start Farming'- Classes, Workshops, Demonstrations and Information for Beginning Farmers

 - Novice Farmer Study Circles (2 locations: Chester and Lehigh)

 The Start Farming Program team strives to help new farmers start and become more profitable, productive, environmentally sound, and engaged in their communities.
-If you have questions about this program, or want to get involved, contact Alison Grantham at email@example.com or 610-746-1970 ext.
+If you have questions about this program, or want to get involved, contact Alison Grantham at firstname.lastname@example.org or 610-746-1970 ext.
 8336.
-For a listing of all scheduled courses, see http://extension.psu.edu/start-farming/courses.
+Visit the Start Farming website for a listing of all scheduled courses.